Master of Architecture (MArch)

 Architectural education prepares students for a variety of professional careers in the design and construction industries.
 The program emphasizes an integration of artistic principles, engineering fundamentals, and business understanding with the constant exploration of innovative design.
 For students who want to broaden their education at the graduate level, the architecture program offers several combined or dual degree programs in conjunction with other graduate programs at the University, including the M.B.A.
 (Barney School of Business), the M.F.A.
 (Hartford Art School), and the M.Eng.

 The challenge in Architecture graduate programs is to ensure that integrative learning takes place, that students can approach an architectural project with an armament of skills beyond design.
 Our design studio curriculum addresses:

-- history and theory
+history and theory

-In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
-The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
-A program may be granted a 6-year, 3-year, or 2-year term of accreditation, depending on the extent of its conformanc e with established educational standards.
+In the United States, most registration boards require a degree from a accredited professional degree program as a prerequisite for licensure.
+The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit professional degree programs in architecture offered by institutions with U.S. Regional accreditation , recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
+A program may be granted a eight-year, three-year, or two-year term of accreditation, depending on the extent of its conformanc e with established educational standards.